Legal provisions of COM(2023)240 - Effective coordination of economic policies and multilateral budgetary surveillance - Main contents

 CHAPTER VII

-3. Where a Member State submits a revised medium-term fiscal-structural plan pursuant to paragraph 2, that revised plan shall serve as the corrective action plan required under Article 8(1) of Regulation (EU) No 1176/2011 and shall set out the specific policy actions the Member State concerned has implemented or intends to implement and shall include a timetable for those actions.
+3. Where a Member State submits a revised national medium-term fiscal-structural plan pursuant to paragraph 2 of this Article, that revised plan shall serve as the corrective action plan required under Article 8(1) of Regulation (EU) No 1176/2011 and shall set out the specific policy actions that Member State has implemented or intends to implement, and shall include a timetable for those actions.

-In that case, in accordance with Article 8(2) of Regulation (EU) No 1176/2011, the Council, on the basis of a Commission assessment, shall assess the revised plan within 2 months of its submission.
-The monitoring and assessment of the implementation of the revised plan shall be made in accordance with Article 21 of this Regulation and Articles 9 and 10 of Regulation (EU) No 1176/2011.
+4. The Council shall, in accordance with Article 8(2) of Regulation (EU) No 1176/2011, on the basis of a Commission report, assess the revised national medium-term fiscal-structural plan within two months of its submission.
+The monitoring and assessment of the implementation of the revised plan shall be done in accordance with Article 22 of this Regulation and Articles 9 and 10 of Regulation (EU) No 1176/2011.

 CHAPTER VIII